The longest-living person on planet earth. The most famous centenarians

 The most famous unverified centenarians

-In addition to officially confirmed centenarians, there are those whose dates of birth can no longer be confirmed.
-However, there are some confirmations.
+In addition to officially confirmed centenarians, there are also those whose dates of birth can no longer be confirmed.
+Nevertheless, there is some confirmation.

 Here is a list of the most famous centenarians:

-• Li Qingyun is 256 years old.
-Most an old man throughout history.
+• Li Qingyun – 256 years old.
+Most old man throughout history.
 Scientists are still researching his biography to understand the reality of such a long life;

 • Shirali Muslimov is 168 years old.
-This man's passport shows that he is exactly 168 years old;
+This man's passport indicates that he is exactly 168 years old;

-• Mahmud Bagir oglu Eyvazov is 152 years old.
-Is an oldest resident Azerbaijan.
+• Mahmud Bagir oglu Eyvazov – 152 years old.
+Is oldest resident Azerbaijan.

 Conclusion